susumutomita/2024-Superhack/backend/README.md

 ## Future Prospects

-- **Enhanced Features**: Plan to add more sophisticated voting mechanisms and reward systems.
+- **Enhanced Voting Mechanisms**: Explore more sophisticated voting and ranking algorithms for senryu poems.
-- **Integration with Frontend**: Continuous integration with the frontend for a seamless user experience.
+- **Multilingual Support**: Add support for creating and interacting with senryu in multiple languages.

 ## Contributing

-We welcome contributions to the Drink & Discover World project.
+We welcome contributions to the **Onchain Senryu** project.
 Please fork the repository and submit pull requests for review.
 For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.